brandlewco/blumberg-law/content/pages/blog/index.md

     title: |+
       # Arizona Legal Insights Blog

+    subtitle: >-
-    subtitle: 'Recent rulings from Arizona courts, and how to keep yourself protected.'
+      Learn about recent rulings from Arizona courts, new laws in Arizona, and how to keep yourself protected.
     actions: []
     styles:
       self: